 Because the collaborative process does not involve the court, parties are not bound by litigation deadlines or the pressure of mandatory hearings and trials.
 This allows parties to work at their own pace towards settlement and take additional time where needed.
 For example, if the parties feel a child is having difficulties adjusting to the separation, the collaborative process can adjust timelines and allow more time for the collaborative child therapist to work with the child before the parties are forced to make long-term decisions on a custody schedule.
 Alternatively, a court hearing date on child custody is set and moves forward regardless of whether the children or parents are emotionally ready to do so.

 THE COLLABORATIVE CONTRACT

 Collaborative Law Divorce is different than other types of mediation or negotiation because of the Collaborative Contract.
-At the beginning of the Collaborative Law Divorce process, both spouses and their collaborative divorce attorneys execute a written contract which requires good faith negotiation, an open and honest disclosure of issues and facts, and a voluntary exchange of financial and other pertinent information and documents.
+At the beginning of the Collaborative Law Divorce process, both spouses and their divorce attorneys execute a written contract which requires good faith negotiation, an open and honest disclosure of issues and facts, and a voluntary exchange of financial and other pertinent information and documents.
 The Collaborative Contract also states that if one spouse wishes to end the collaborative process and pursue court action, the collaborative divorce attorneys for both parties must end the representation and terminate their relationship with the spouse.
 As a result, spouses are incentivized to continue to work towards settlement rather than pursuing court action as an emotional reaction.

 If you would like to learn more about the Collaborative Law Divorce process, please contact Miller Bowles Law today.
-Call us at (704) 810-1400 to schedule a consultation with a certified Charllote collaborative divorce attorney.
+Call us at (704) 810-1400 to schedule a consultation with a certified Charlotte collaborative divorce attorney.